 Responsibilities

-All provider staff have a legal responsibility under the Prevent Duty to make sure that:
+All staff have a legal responsibility under the Prevent Duty to make sure that:

 • They have undertaken training in the Prevent Duty as identified by their management